varunkumarck/CleanCode/README.md

 # CleanCode
-Demonstrate some principles of OOP and ways to write Clean code
+Demonstrates some principles of OOP and ways to write Clean code

 ## Build and Run MarkList Application
    * cd to the root of the application where pom.xml is present